 On this page:

 In order to protect the privacy of the officers, detailed contact information may only be viewed by our members on the Membership list.
-The President, Executive Director, Bibliographer, Public Relations Officer and Website Editor may be contacted directly by both non-members and members by clicking on their names in the list below.
+The President, Executive Director, Bibliographer, Public Relations Officer and Website Editor may be contacted directly by both non-members and members by clicking on their title in the list below.

 BYLAWS OF THE SOCIETY FOR